 Improving Public Bus Services

 The Bus Industry is also undergoing significant change.
 Under the Bus Service Enhancement Programme (BSEP), over 850 buses have since been injected, and 70 new or amended routes have been introduced.
 Rolling over to the Bus Contracting Model (BCM), the LTA has taken over bus assets and infrastructure from existing operators.
-However, Minister Khaw also appealed to Members of Parliament (MPs) that bus service provision requires a minimum ridership for financial prudence, and existing bus services will be amended or withdrawn if demand falls to below sustainable levels.
+At present, four route packages have been awarded to successful tenderers, with 10 more packages to be released in the coming years until Year 2026.

 Meanwhile, bus infrastructure has expanded in tandem with the larger bus fleet.
-Three new bus interchanges have been constructed (Bukit Panjang Bus Interchange, Compassvale Bus Interchange and Tampines Concourse Bus Interchange), and more parking lots have been added to existing interchanges (Hougang Central Bus Interchange, Punggol Bus Interchange and Upper East Coast Bus Terminal).
-With Bukit Panjang opening later this year and Yishun Bus Interchange expected to be ready by 2019, there will be a total of 10 Integrated Transport Hubs (ITH) in Singapore by 2019.
+Within the past five years, Four new bus depots have been built and Seven new bus interchanges and terminals have been built or upgraded.
+Furthermore, more parking lots have been added to existing interchanges.
+With Yishun Bus Interchange expected to be ready by 2019, there will be a total of 10 Integrated Transport Hubs (ITH) in Singapore by that year.

 Greener Buses for Singapore

-As announced by Second Minister for Transport Ng Chee Meng, the LTA will be calling tenders this year for the purchase of 50 hybrid buses and 60 electric buses.
-This will allow the LTA to expand its trial of such “green” vehicles, which while environmentally-friendly, are more costly and less suitable for the island’s tropical climate.
+In 2017, the LTA called tenders for the purchase of 50 hybrid buses and 60 electric buses.
+This would allow the LTA to expand its trial of such “green” vehicles, which while environmentally-friendly, are more costly and less suitable for the island’s tropical climate.
 Not only do vehicles operating here consume a lot of energy for air-conditioning, their batteries and hybrid systems work less efficiently in our warm and humid environment.
+At at time of writing, the hybrid bus contract was awarded to Volvo, who would be bringing in MCV-bodied Volvo 7900 Hybrid buses to Singapore.
+The electric bus contract has yet to be awarded.

-Currently, the LTA is trialling a fully-electric bus with operator Go-Ahead Singapore, first on Bus Service 17 and now Bus Service 119.
+Previously, the LTA trialled a fully-electric bus with operator Go-Ahead Singapore.
 Initial feedback on the Chinese-made BYD K9 bus has been encouraging, with commuters enjoying the quieter ride and the bus being fairly reliable.
 The LTA is also looking to have three bus services which are fully served by electric buses.
 This will help the LTA gain a deeper understanding of the operational challenges that come with the wider deployment of such buses under local tropical weather and traffic conditions.
 Experience gained from these trials will be used to calibrate the LTA’s approach to adopting alternative energy buses.

 Accessibility & Inclusiveness